d4n3sh/thedaneshproject/content/posts/2008-02-27-how-to-increase-total-file-descriptors-count-on-linux.md

   - 889806578

 ---
-Today my DBA reported that the server she was working on was spitting out &#8220;too many open files&#8221; errors and no new processes could be started.
+Today my DBA reported that the server she was working on was spitting out "too many open files" errors and no new processes could be started.

 This is a common problem with DB servers with heavy transactions.
 In my environment there are 6 DB instances running on the server.
 No quite the optimized setup I would say.